These are some frequently asked questions about the festival

 How much are the entrance wristbands, parking, tent and campervan spaces?

 For prices and how to book please click here.
-Each year there will be an Early bird pricing for a limited time/number, full price and then on the gate price.
-Sunday entrance is always free no wristband is required.
+Sunday entrance is free, no wristband is required.
 The only payment on the day is for vehicle parking.

 How much does it cost to park a motorbike?